What exactly is a gentleman? And how does a regular guy become a gentleman, exactly?

 But it’s also about how he carries himself.
 How he behaves when no one else is watching.
 How he treats those who owe him nothing.

-He is self-assured; he knows what he likes, what he wants, and what suits him best.
+He is self-assured; he knows what he likes, what he wants, and what

 He is subtle, whether in dress or action.
 He isn’t showy and doesn’t look for recognition.
 Instead, he is interested in the story and sentimentality behind the items he owns and wears, and he does things simply for the pleasure it brings to both him and the recipient.